 'It's grim up north' or so the saying goes, but back in the day, life really was miserable in these parts, and it seems that some of the poor souls from yesteryear are still in suffering, judging by those mysterious wailing sounds heard even in broad daylight.
 Old coins appear from nowhere, ghostly figures stalk the halls and guests have even been grabbed by the ghoulies in this extremely haunted site.

 This building has been a workhouse, mental asylum and war hospital in its 160-year history and even holds the skeleton of the 'Yorkshire Witch' Mary Bateman.
 These days, it's a museum documenting life in Victorian Leeds, although we've had the impression from our resident ghost hunters that there's very little need with the wealth of wandering spirits that still reside within these walls...

 Victorian mills were notoriously brutal places, and this Leeds location was no different judging by the phantasmal behaviour on display during our team's previous investigations.
 Weeping shadows crouched behind old looms, slamming doors and the huge shadow of what is thought to be a Victorian gentleman killed in a fire - going by the strong burning smell that is.

-For ghostly thrills and phantom spills enquire today and book your Leeds haunted hen night if you think that missing this could be a grave mistake!
+For ghostly thrills and phantom spills enquire today and book this creepy activity for your Leeds hen party if you think that missing this could be a grave mistake!